-For many coffee lovers, espresso is the essence of the brew.
-Combining that intense, rich flavor with the distinctive jolt of caffeine, it's an invigorating pick-me-up at any time of day.
+For many coffee lovers around the world, espresso is one of life's greatest luxuries.
+The combination of that intensely rich flavor punctuated by a distinctive jolt of caffeine makes for an invigorating pick-me-up at any time of day.
 However, there's a problem: if you'd like to make espresso at home, you probably won't want to invest in one of the steam-hissing monster machines found in a typical coffeehouse.
+They make good espresso but they're simply impractical for home use.

-But all's not lost.
+But all's not lost for the espresso lover.
 While only a dedicated machine can produce true espresso in the coffeehouse way, there are several options for making a very respectable alternative to enjoy at home.

 The Roast and Grind